 Connecting AI to Power Automate is one of the most exciting ways to supercharge your workflows.
 However, the Microsoft ecosystem heavily pushes its own premium AI Builder and premium third-party connectors.

 Can you connect to a custom AI API for free in Power Automate?
-The short answer is: It depends on your environment, but usually no.
+The short answer is: it depends on your environment, but usually no if you need the generic HTTP action or a custom connector in a production cloud flow.

 Let's break down why, and how to actually connect your AI.